zmts/beauty-vuejs-boilerplate/README.md

   debounce
 }
 ```
-And use it in template.
+And use it in a template.
 ```
 <input type="text" v-model="name" v-debounce="500" @debounce-change="runSomeMethod">
 ```